etashhh/etashhh/README.md

 👋 Hi, I’m @etashhh

 I'm a Web3 engineer, specializing in Solidity, Python, and Rust.
-I am the co-founder of [Silika Studio](https://www.silika.studio), a Web3 development studio.
-You can also find me on Twitter at [@0xetash](https://twitter.com/0xetash).
+You can find me on Twitter at [@0xetash](https://twitter.com/0xetash).

 Let's connect!